alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 Note that Multiplication of a vector by a diagonal matrix is element-wise multiplication or the Hadamard product; *And matrices in Deep Learning implementation can be seen as stacked vectors for simplification.*

-More details about this here [Jacobian Matrix for Element wise Opeation on a Matrix (not Vector)](https://math.stackexchange.com/questions/4397390/jacobian-matrix-of-an-element-wise-operation-on-a-matrix)
+More details about this here [Jacobian Matrix for Element wise Operation on a Matrix (not Vector)](https://math.stackexchange.com/questions/4397390/jacobian-matrix-of-an-element-wise-operation-on-a-matrix)

+Note that another way of interpreting this as treating weights as Tensor and then certain Jacobian operation can be treated as between Tensors and Vectors.